 Using the information described up to this point, the remaining tables describe the ingredients and simple steps to making a basic pizza.
 Images of the ingredients are initially provided, followed by their chemical makeups and/or components.

 This site was developed by yours truly, the curator.
-The domain name and server space is paid for by a single person, you guessed it, yours truly.
-If you would like to suggest an edit, make a comment, or otherwise send me an email, you can do so via this address: email@example.com
+The (premium) domain name and server space is paid for by a single person, you guessed it, yours truly.
+If you would like to suggest an edit, make a comment, or otherwise send me an email, you can do so via this address: firstname.lastname@example.org You are also invited to fork and/or make pull requests on the recipe's github page to help continuously improve the instructions.
+If a change you request is merged or accepted into the main page, your github handle will be immortalized on this page under the 'Contributors' section.

 If you are feeling generous and would like to support my efforts, the server cost, or the premium domain cost, you are more than welcome to buy me a coffee here - and I would appreciate that.